Sass has a handy feature to create default variables using

 Sass/Compass are all the rage lately, well, CSS preprocessors in general.
 I have been planning to share my knowledge for a while and now feels a good time.
 This could be a biased approach but I can’t really see a downside to using a preprocessor, when we’re in a world where getting things done quickly is key.
 So I’m not going to put my pros and cons, just some general thoughts, hints, and tips.

 It’s my aim to help you be a better designer.
 I’ve made you a simple Adobe Illustrator template to manage your colour, grid and guides.
 So you’ll get to executing your ideas around 20 minutes sooner every time.

-Join my list and I’ll send you the template and new tutorials to help you design beautiful websites (currently monthly).
+Join my monthlyish email list and I’ll send you the template and new tutorials to help you design beautiful websites.
+You can unsubscribe anytime.